-Under the contract terms with the industrial customers, the Additional Gas payments must be received within 30 days of the month end.
-As at 31 March 2006, US\$0.9 million was due for the month of February and March (including VAT) from the industrial customers.
+Under the contract terms with the industrial customers, the Additional Gas payments must be received within 30 days of the end of the month in which the gas was consumed.
+As at 30 September 2006, US\$2.3 million (including VAT) was due from the industrial customers.
 The majority of this has been subsequently received from the industrial customers.
-Trade and other receivables also includes an amount of US\$0.7 million due from Songas for the supply of Additional Gas to the Ubungo Power Plant.
-The contract with Songas accounted for 40% of the Company's operating revenue during the period.
+Trade and other receivables also include an amount of US\$0.7 million due from Songas for the supply of Additional Gas to the Ubungo Power Plant.
+The contract with Songas accounted for 23% of the Company's operating revenue during the period (Q2 2006: 34%).
 Songas' financial security is heavily reliant on the payment of capacity and energy charges by the electricity utility, TANESCO.
 TANESCO is currently experiencing financial difficulties principally caused by low rains and the consequential loss of the hydro electricity generation.
 As a result, TANESCO is dependent on the Government of Tanzania for day to day funding.
-Whilst payment for March sales remains outstanding, the Company collected all amounts due from Songas for the sales to 28 February 2006.
+The Company subsequently collected all amounts due from Songas for the sales to 30 September 2006.
 The level of receivables will be closely monitored to minimise any potential default by any of the Company's customers.

-Management forecasts that the Company will be able to meet its 2006 capital expenditure programme through the use of existing funds, self generated cash flows and the raising of equity.
+Management forecasts that the Company will be able to meet its 2006 capital expenditure programme through the use of existing funds, self-generated cash flows and the raising of equity.
 In addition, the Company has no bank borrowings and there is scope for utilising debt funding once the contracts for the supply of gas to the power sector are in place.